vert-x3/vertx-web-site/src/site/blog/posts/vertx3-shell.md

 %
 ```

-You can now already uses the shell, the _help_ command list the available commands.
+You can now already use the shell, the _help_ command lists the available commands.

 ## Creating a command

-For the sake of simplicity we will write a single script that starts the Shell service and deploy our command.
+For the sake of simplicity we will write a single script that starts the Shell service and deploys our command.
 In the real world you would probably have the command in one file and the deployment in another.

 The [documentation](http://vertx.io/docs/vertx-shell/js/#_extending_vert_x_shell) explains how to add a new command to Vert.x shell, we can just copy this section and append it to the _vertx-http-client.js_ script: